TelloViz/NeonCloud/readme.md

 Currently have various branches with states of implementation.
 Some have scenes representing menus and states of the game, some are just player character demos, while others are enemy demos.

 I want to unify these into a better presentable project.

-I will work on this goal in the time I can find between school and internship preparation (this is part of the prep though)
+**However, this is an old project and it's possibly more worthwile to embark on new projects that better showcase what I've learned since 2021...**

 ---